ianikpark/sfu-road-conditions/README.md

 # SFU Road Conditions

-Get email notification about the [Simon Fraser University](https://www.sfu.ca/)'s road conditions and have a safe trip to the [SFU's main Burnaby campus located atop Burnaby Mountain](https://goo.gl/maps/jwt6t7cHvowhUatP8)!
+SFU Road Conditions is a [GitHub Actions](https://github.com/features/actions)-powered email delivery service for commuters to the [Simon Fraser University](https://www.sfu.ca/)'s Burnaby campus.
+Get email notification about the SFU's road conditions and have a safe trip to the [SFU's main Burnaby campus located atop Burnaby Mountain](https://goo.gl/maps/jwt6t7cHvowhUatP8)!

-SFU Road Conditions is a [GitHub Actions](https://github.com/features/actions)-powered email delivery service for commuters to the Burnaby campus.

 ## Using the Service